-After that, the partition has been formatted to NTFS files system.
-Using Command Prompt to manage disks and partitions are very simple.
+After that, the partition has been formatted to an ntfs file system.
+Using Command Prompt to manage disks and partitions is very simple.
 However, if you are not familiar with commands, you may make mistakes during the operating process, causing unexpected data loss.

 Many of you are facing hard drive recovery issue in daily life and work.
 Now, you can use the MiniTool data recovery software to recover files from hard drive.